sodabubblewine/sodabubblewine.github.io/README.md

 2. grammar generates categories from constructions on lexicons (Frege, Hilbert, von Neumann);
 3. substitutions of lexicon for (supplemented) lexicon in validities denote everywhere (Quine, Hilbert & Bernays); and
 4. denotata are inherited (Tarski) alethically, i.e.
-    1. joint denials denote where and only where (waow) each of their components don't (Peirce, Sheffer),
+    1. joint denials denote where and only where (waow) their left nor right component does (Peirce, Sheffer),
     2. existential closures denote waow there is some where denoted by their component (Boole, Quine, Hailperin), and
-    3. existential croppings denote the left part of waow their compound does with some item, with the right part of the same whereabouts (Frege, Russell, Quine), and
+    3. existential croppings denote the left part of waow their component does with some item, with the right part of the same whereabouts (Frege, Russell, Quine), and
-5. recombically (Russell, Schönfinkel, Curry, Bernays, Tarski, Quine, Charles H. Moore), i.e.
+5. or recombically (Russell, Schönfinkel, Curry, Bernays, Tarski, Quine, Charles H. Moore), i.e.
     1. components of drops denote the left part of the left part of waow their comopund does with the right part of the same whereabouts,
     2. components of pushes denote the left part of waow their comopund does with the left part of the right part of the same whereabouts, with the right part of the right part of the same whereabouts, and
     3. components of hems denote the left part of waow their compound does, with the right part of the left part of the left part of the same whereabouts with the right part of the same whereabouts.

 ## HOW THE ABBREVIATIONS OF LOGIC WORK

-1. The truth-functional, better 'denotative-functional', abbreviations are
+1. The (denotative) functional abbreviations are
     1. negations are self joint denials,
     2. alternations are negations of joint denials,
     3. converse conditionals are alternations of their consequent with the negation of their antecedent,